 As usual, Mark is busy playing and he doesn’t notice when I step in.
-I stand there, in the middle of the room, observing, relaxing, planning the evening.
-Another kid give him a nudge: “Mark… your mommy here.”
+I stand there, in the middle of the room, observing, relaxing, and planning the evening.
+Another kid gives him a nudge: “Mark… your mommy here.”

 So much for filial instinct—isn’t he supposed to feel I’m about to come before I’m even here?
 Mind you, I was 100% sure I was having a baby girl, so maybe human instinct is overrated after all.

 Finally, he sees me.

 “Mommy!
 I went to the farm!”

 I know.
 I signed the authorization slip and wrote the cheque.

 “I had a ham sandwich!”

 I know that too.
 I made the sandwich the night before and put it in his lunch box.
 What I really want to know is…

 “Ah, I see.
 But how was the…”